clarity-h2020/data-package/docs/data-package-resource.md

 <td>0/1</td>
 <td>N/A</td>
 <td>OPTIONAL</td>
-<td>This property indicates if the (geo-)resource is being offered through an a commonly used mapping service.
-Possible values are:
+<td>This property indicates if the (geo-)resource is being offered through any commonly used mapping service.
+Possible protocol values are:
 * wms
 * wfs
 * wcs